sensuikan1973/libedax4dart/README.md

 # libedax4dart
 dart wrapper for [libedax](https://github.com/lavox/edax-reversi/tree/libedax).
-With using libedax4dart, you can execute functions equivalent to edax commands from dart.
+With using libedax4dart, you can execute functions equivalent to [edax](https://sensuikan1973.github.io/edax-reversi/) commands.

 ## Usage
 1. Add `libedax4dart` under `dependencies` in your `pubspec.yaml`.